 Active travel faces many barriers.
 One is our perceptions of a safety, or fear.
 As a society, we seem to be getting more fearful.
 Our perceptions of safety are important.
 Psychology and neuroscience has come a long way to explaining our nature.
 The availability cascade is a contributing factor in our perception of risk.

-It is hard to imagine how much money we spend on roads.
+So much money is spent on roads.
 Here is a comparison of the investment in road improvement (duplications and widening) with other forms of transport.
-As cyclists, we are interested in bike paths but the light rail is included, too.
+As cyclists, we are interested in bike paths, but the light rail is included, too.